Bill Stewart’s Guitar

 Bill was a true inspiration to me.
-Athletically he was a monster, an amazing skier, tireless climber and fearless biker.
+Athletically he was a monster — an amazing skier, tireless climber, and fearless biker.
 He always seemed to push out front to find and break trail in the deep snow.
 He led us places I never would imagine I’d go.
 Following Bill’s tracks was usually a blast (with a few miserable, but thankfully not deadly exceptions).
 As a musician he was talented and totally collaborative.
 The nightly jams we had in huts all over Colorado above 11,000 ft. were some of the best musical experiences I’ve ever had.
-One year he left his guitar up at Fowler Hilliard Hut in Colorado because they didn’t have one.
+One year he donated his guitar to the Fowler-Hilliard Hut in Colorado because they didn’t have one.
 I thought there should be some documentation or mythology around this generous act, so I wrote a poem for the hut logbook.
 When Bill died in 2018 I knew I had to write a song for his memorial and remembered I had photographed the poem in the log.
-I don’t know where his band and musical stage name Will Cooter came from.
-But he wore it well.
+Will Cooter was his band and musical nom de plume.— I don’t know where he got the name but he wore it well.

 Barry Oreck – vocal, guitar